-Derrick was born and raised in South East London, Peckham and is the fifth born of six children.
-Aged 15, having been excluded from school thirteen times and on the verge of being permanently expelled due to anger management issues, he turned to Boxing in 2009 after it was was recommended to him by a friend who said it would be a great way to channel his energy positively.
-He quickly fell in love with the sport and repeatedly states “God led to me Boxing which ultimately saved my life, the sport has taught me so much, the biggest lesson being self-discipline, it’s positively shaped my character and kept me out of trouble”.
-He states, “Boxing went from a hobby, to a passion and now it’s a lifestyle”.
-Convinced by his parents to focus on finishing his GCSE’s and A-Levels first.
-He would wait four years to have his first competitive bout aged 19 in 2013 for Phoenix ABC in Nottingham, where he attended Trent University to study Business Management.
+I decided to take up Boxing in 2009 after it was recommended to me by a friend who said it would be a great way to channel my energy positively and basically keep me out trouble.
+I quickly fell in love with the sport, and I truly believe that God led to me Boxing which ultimately saved my life.
+The sport has taught me so much, the biggest lesson being self-discipline, it’s positively shaped my character and made me a better person.
+So Boxing really went from a hobby, to a passion and now it’s a lifestyle for me.

 Growing up, my family instilled in me and my siblings the importance of Education so I would go on to finish my GCSE’s and A-Levels before being able to actively compete as an amateur.
 So, it would be four years before I would have my first competitive amateur bout in 2013 aged 19 in Nottingham.